strawlab/flo/README.md

 ## Overview of top-level directories

 - `crates` Rust crates (libraries) used by `flo` and other software
+- `firmware/beamdriver` firmware for IR LED source
-- `rpipico-pantilt` Firmware for RPi Pico to control PWM servo motors.
+- `firmware/rpipico-pantilt` Firmware for RPi Pico to control PWM servo motors.
 - `src` Rust source code for `flo`
-- `firmware/beamdriver` firmware for IR LED source
 - `tilta-dongle-firmware` Firmware for USB dongle to control Tilta motors.